New authors, beware of vanity publishers and experts making you offers that are too good to be true.

 But unfortunately, some new authors continue to fall for the same old traps.

 By far the most commonly mentioned vanity publisher is Author Solutions.

 These two short quotes from a page on The Alliance of Independent Authors explains the vanity business model very well.
-And also AuthorSolutions’ defence in a class-action lawsuit.
+And also AuthorSolutions’ defense in a class-action lawsuit.

 “Author Solutions operates more like a telemarketing company whose customer base is the authors themselves.
 In other words, unlike a traditional publisher, Author Solutions makes money from its Authors, not for them.
 It does so by selling books back to its authors, not to a general readership, and by selling its authors expensive publishing, editing, and marketing services that are effectively worthless.”

 “Author Solutions preys upon the dreams of authors by selling them expensive services that sound exciting but do not actually sell any books.
 Their defense: They aren’t being deceptive because they aren’t trying to sell books.
 Of course, for nearly 200,000 authors who have paid thousands (if not tens of thousands) of dollars to buy expensive services that promised to promote their books, Author Solutions’s (sic) indifference to book sales comes as more than a bit of a surprise.”